vasspilka/LocalGrowth/README.md

 After all the dependencies have been installed we need to create a config and a database file, don't worry I have already set up examples for you.
-All you need to do is remove the '.example' extension from 'application.example.yml' and 'database.example.yml' inside the config folder.
+All you need to do is remove the `.example` extension from `application.example.yml` and `database.example.yml` inside the config folder.

 Linux: